What does it mean when a car is under finance?

 Cars purchased with unsecured loans, credit cards or cash are not under finance because the buyer has paid for the car with their own money or with a loan that they’re personally held accountable for.

-The loan is secured by the car regardless of who owns it.
 If the seller doesn’t pay back the loan, then the buyer could be in for a nasty surprise.
 To make sure you’re not taking on a debt-riddled car, you need to take some extra steps to buying a car with a clear title.

 Creating an open, honest environment is key to buying a car under finance.
-Here are some steps to take before buying a car under finance:
+Here are some steps to take before buying a car under finance

 - Ask the owner about financing.
 If the owner is open and honest about how the car is financed, it’s a good sign that they’re genuine when it comes to the sale.
 If they attempt to hide that money is owed on the car, it’s probably worth moving on.